 We see nurse symbols around us all of the time, and we likely don’t think twice about them.
 The symbols are on nursing pins, medical jewelry, scrub tops, pens, and badge holders.
-Some of us may have even used them at our pinning ceremony without comprehending the reason behind them.
+Nursing symbols like the lamp have even used them at our pinning ceremony, but we may not know the reason behind them.
 We know that they indicate a nurse, but do we know where they come from?
 Do we know what they mean?

 We’ve already discussed the history of the nursing profession.
 Now we can take a look at nurse symbols.
 After taking a closer look at some of the most common nurse symbols, I learned quite a bit more about nursing and where it originated from.
 It also excites me to know that I get to be a part of such a renowned and historically amazing profession.
 I hope that you will find it just as interesting!